Anyolite/anyolite/README.md

 * [ ] Compiletime errors for macros
 * [ ] Support for more flexible mruby configuration options
 * [ ] Arrays as arguments and return values
+* [ ] MrbClass/MrbModule and Class can be both used as arguments

 ### Possible future updates